-- Thirty-one percent reported that they did not see the need for the account. - Thirty percent reported that they did not have the money to fund the account. - Seventeen percent reported that the tax benefits were not attractive enough. - Thirteen percent reported that their employer would not have contributed to the account. - Eleven percent reported that it was too much trouble to open and/or manage the account. - Seven percent reported that it was either too complicated or they did not understand the option.
+- One-third reported that they did not have the money to fund the account. - Thirty-one percent reported that they did not see the need for the account. - Nineteen percent reported that the tax benefits were not attractive enough. - Fourteen percent reported that it was too much trouble to open and/or manage the account. - · Thirteen percent reported that their employer would not have contributed to the account. - Nine percent reported that it was either too complicated or they did not understand the option.